morsliomar-cloud/PFE-SIEM-/README.md

 ```

 ### If a stream returns 404
-That source is **not ingesting yet**, even if Fleet shows the agent as healthy.
+That source is not ingesting yet, even if Fleet says the agent is healthy.

+---

+## 24. Credentials & Quick Reference

+Keep your existing credentials and quick command references here.